modmonhq/modmon-docs/docs/intro.md

 ### Infrastructure Provisioning

-- Provision cloud servers, VPCs, or networking infrastructure (you'll need to set up the nodes first)
+- Provision cloud servers, VPCs, or networking infrastructure (you'll need to set up the nodes first - future versions will include this)
 - Manage DNS records or SSL certificate generation/renewal (future versions will include this)
 - Handle cloud-specific services like AWS RDS, S3, or load balancers